 If you follow this route, do let me know how you get on!
 If you need more inspiration for NYC, check out this list of movies set in New York City.

-And if you are interested in more city walking tours, I did another one for Riga in Latvia – though this one is much shorter!
+And if you are interested in more NYC walking tours, I did another one for Lower Manhattan!